Sweet Dog

 How do I teach my dog to close the door?

-First check that they know how to touch a target on the word "touch".
-Then stick that target onto the door of a light cupboard, mark the touches with your marker word ("yes!"), then only pay the ones that make the door move.
+First check that he knows how to touch a target on the word "touch".
+Then stick that target on the door of a light cupboard, say "yes!" (your marker word) at every contact, then only reward the touches that move the door.
 Once it closes reliably, add the word "close".

-How do I teach my dog to close a drawer with their nose?
+How do I teach my dog to close a drawer with his nose?

 Same method as for the door, on a low, light drawer fitted with a stop.
-Stick the target onto the front and work through the steps again.
-Some dogs push with their nose, others use their paws: keep whichever style they offer, as long as the furniture is stable and the floor isn't slippery.
+Stick the target on the front and go through the steps.
+Some dogs push with their nose, others use a paw: keep whichever style he offers, as long as the furniture is stable and the floor is not slippery.

 Do I need a clicker to teach this trick?

-No. A short marker word ("yes!"), said right as the door moves and then shuts, does exactly the same job.
-What matters is the timing of the marker and the treat given from your other hand, not the tool.
+No. A short marker word ("yes!"), said exactly as the door moves and closes, does exactly the same job.
+What matters is the timing of the marker and the treat given with the other hand, not the tool.

 Does my dog need to know other tricks before this one?

-My dog now slams every door, what do I do?
+My dog is shutting every door now, what do I do?

-It means they've worked out that slamming pays.
+It means he has worked out that closing a door pays.
 Once the word "close" is in place, only reward the closes you ask for, and ignore the rest.
-You can also manage the environment by keeping shut the doors you don't want slammed.
+You can also keep shut, in advance, the doors you would rather he did not push.

 How long does it take a dog to learn this trick?

-There's no fixed timeframe, it depends on the pair and on how solid the starting touch is.
-Very short, spaced-out sessions work better than one long session a day.
-You raise a single criterion at a time and you stop while they're still asking for more.
+There is no fixed timescale, it depends on your dog and on how solid the starting touch is.
+Very short sessions, spread out, beat one long session a day.
+Raise only one difficulty at a time, and stop while he is still asking for more.

 Loading your progress…